Ethnic groups in Tamil Nadu

 Tamil Nadu is one of the 28 states of India.
 Its capital and largest city is Chennai (formerly known as Madras).
 Tamil Nadu lies in the southernmost part of the Indian Peninsula and is bordered by the States of Puducherry, Kerala, Karnataka and Andhra Pradesh.
 It is the tenth-largest state in India and the seventh most populous state.

-As of 2001 census, Tamil is spoken as the first language by 88.59% of the population followed by Telugu by 5.65 percent, Kannada by 2.68 percent, Urdu by 1.51 per cent, Hindi by 0.64 percent, Malayalam by 0.89 percent, Marathi by 0.1 percent and Saurashtra by 0.1 percent.
+As of 2011 census, Tamil is spoken as the first language by 88.3% of the population followed by Telugu by 5.87 percent, Kannada by 1.78 percent, Urdu by 1.75 per cent, Malayalam by 1.01 percent and other languages by 1.24 percent.

 Tamil people

 The Tamils are an ethnolinguistic group.
 Tamilians are living in Tamil Nadu.
 According to the 2011 census, they number 69 million in the state of Tamil Nadu.

 Tamils are native to Tamil Nadu and Puducherry in South India, and northern and eastern Sri Lanka.

 Native speakers of Tamil make up 89.43% of the total population of Tamil Nadu and 6.32% of the total population of India making it the fifth-most spoken language in the country.